SkyLabIoT/LoRaEdge_BasicTracking/README.md

 --|--|--|--|--|--|--|--|--|--|--
 RSSI 1 |	MAC 1 |	RSSI 2 |	MAC 2 |	RSSI 3 |	MAC 3 |	Battery voltage | Temperature | Pressure | Humidity | Motion activation

-Byte 0, 7 and 14:
+Byte 0, 7 and 14: Wi-Fi RSSI \
 These bytes have the RSSI / signal strength of the scanned Wi-Fi points.
 These values must be interpreted as signed integers.

-Byte 1 to 6, 8 to 13 and 15 to 20:
+Byte 1 to 6, 8 to 13 and 15 to 20: Wi-Fi MAC \
 These bytes have the MAC addresses of the scanned Wi-Fi points.

-Byte 21: Battery voltage
+Byte 21: Battery voltage \
 This byte has the raw battery voltage value.
 The exact voltage can be calculated with: voltage = (float)((3.3 / 255) * ((4.7 + 10) / 10) * (Battery voltage));

-Byte 22 to 23: Temperature
+Byte 22 to 23: Temperature \
 These bytes have the temperature value.
 The exact temperature in degree Celsius (◦C) can be calculated with:
 Temperature = (float)(Temperature / 100);

-Byte 24 to 25: Pressure
+Byte 24 to 25: Pressure \
 These bytes have the air pressure value.
 The exact pressure in degree hector Pascal (hPa) can be calculated with:
 Air pressure = (float)(Pressure / 10);

-Byte 26: Humidity
+Byte 26: Humidity \
 This byte has the humidity value in %.

-Byte 27: Motion activation
+Byte 27: Motion activation \
 This byte shows 0 when in normal interval.
 When in motion interval this byte gives the amount of minutes left in the motion interval.

 ### On port 3: